XDgov/data-design-standards/_components/legends.md

 title: Legends
 category: Components
 lead: Legends identify the meaning of various elements in a data visualization and can be used as an alternative to labeling data directly.

+guidance-always:
+- Display numeric values in descending order (highest to lowest).

+guidance-never:
+- Display numeric values in ascending order (lowest to highest).

+guidance-recommended:
+- Place legends below or parallel to a data visualization.
+- Include a legend title that describes the data.
 ---
 <p>
   Legends are commonly used with data visualizations when there is more than one color or line type being used – most commonly in maps.
 By moving labels outside of a visualization, legends can help to reduce clutter and make your data visualization more user-friendly as a result.